Police: 2 FIU football players shot, assailant at large

 Opa-locka (Florida) police chief James Dobson identified the players as running back Anthony Jones and offensive lineman Mershawn Miller.
 Jones was shot in the face and back, while Miller was shot in the arm.
 Both players were taken to Ryder Trauma Center, Jones getting airlifted there and Miller taken by ambulance.

+“When you hear the news that we received today, your heart drops,” FIU coach Butch Davis said Thursday night.
+“We’ve been receiving encouraging reports on their conditions and our thoughts and prayers are with the families of Anthony Jones and Mershawn Miller during this time.”

-“Our thoughts and prayers are with the students and their families,” FIU officials said in a letter to the university community.
-FIU athletics did not have any immediate comment.
+FIU officials sent a letter to the university community expressing similar sentiments.

-Jones sat out last season with injury and returned to the lineup in a big way in FIU’s opener, starting at running back and scoring two touchdowns in last weekend’s 38-28 loss to Indiana.
+Jones — who was raised with Minnesota Vikings star Dalvin Cook — sat out last season with an injury.
+He returned to the lineup in a big way in FIU’s opener, starting at running back and scoring two touchdowns in last weekend’s 38-28 loss to Indiana.
 Miller is a redshirt freshman who appeared in the Indiana game as a reserve.

 FIU is scheduled to play at Old Dominion on Saturday.